 This page is for current King's applicants and is updated during the admissions period with answers to frequently asked questions.
-The more crucial page to be reading is the Applicant Information front page.
+The more crucial page to be reading is the Applicant Information main page.

 Will the content of my subject interview(s) be academic?

 Yes.
 For information about what to expect, we suggest that you read: